handsontable/hyperformula/docs/guide/performance.md

 Leaving this option disabled will cause the engine to use binary search when dealing with sorted data, and the naive approach otherwise.
-Binary search will not be used when the size of the data being searched doesn't exceed a given threshold which can be customized using the `binarySearchThreshold` option in the configuration.
+However, binary search will not be used if the size of the data being searched is below a given threshold, which can be customized using the `binarySearchThreshold` option in the configuration.

 ## Address mapping strategies